ANNOUNCEMENTS

 CIJI is a collaborative journalism initiative aimed at equipping independent media outlets and individual journalists with resources, networking infrastructure, and methods for high-quality, ethical, and accountable collaborative and investigative journalism.
 Conducted in partnership with Reporters Without Borders (RSF), Tactical Tech (TT), Free Press Unlimited, Fundacja Reporterów (FR), OBC Transeuropa (OBCT), and Delfi, CIJI promotes collaborative storytelling and peer support in the journalism community.

-Call for Participants: Training-of-Trainers for Journalists and Investigators
+[Closed] Call for Participants: Training-of-Trainers for Journalists and Investigators

 Deadline 18 April 2024 CET